MartinvonBerg/simple-lightbox-fslight/readme.txt

 1. Example lightbox.

 == Upgrade Notice ==
+Upgrade only if your servers uses PHP 8.0++.
+Do NOT upgrade if you still use PHP 7.4.
 Upgrade to 2.1.0+ if you want support for Youtube Videos or want to have your settings restored automatically.

 == Changelog ==

+= 3.0.0 =
+- Updated PHP-Lib html5-dom-document-php to V2.8.1 which requires PHP 8.* so increased the min PHP Version to 8.0.
+- Update of fslightbox.js (basic, free version) to 3.7.4. and pro to 3.8.3.
+- Test with WP 6.8.2.
+Updated files for PHPUnit-Tests.
+All Tests ran OK.

 = 2.2.0 =
 - Update of fslightbox.js (basic, free version) to 3.6.0. and pro to 3.8.0.